c3s-magic/c3s-magic-wps/README.rst

 .. inclusion-marker-start-do-not-remove

 Web Processing Service for Climate Data Analysis in the MAGIC project.
 The software in this WPS powers the processes behind the C3S-MAGIC portal.
-The processes are run on CP4CDS infrastructure.
+This software was designed to be run on a resource with access to data produced by the CP4CDS project.

 .. inclusion-marker-end-do-not-remove